tonethar/IGME-330-Master/notes/HW-cage-clicker-1.md

  ## V. Get working on the Start Screen

+ - There are 4 "screens" for this game: start, main, level over, and game over.
+We are going to begin with the "start" screen, which introduces the game and gives the user simple instructions
  - We are first going to work on implementing parts of `drawHUD()` in *main.js* - note the `gameState` switch.
  - Note that we have already created a "constant" object called `GameState`, and gave it values of type `Symbol` - which is a new primitive type for ES6.